hvh-guide/hvh-guide/docs/frequently-asked-questions.md

 ## Which hero should a new player use?

-Knight is a great starter hero.
+[Knight](/docs/hero/knight) is a great starter hero.
 He can provide decent progression as he is tanky.

-Spirit Shaman is a strong early game hero and can be used at level 60 to farm and progress.
+[Spirit Shaman](/docs/hero/spirit-shaman) is a strong early game hero and can be used at level 60 to farm and progress.

-Either of the two heroes work well whilst waiting for Blade Master shards and levelling him passively.
+Either of the two heroes work well whilst waiting for [Blademaster](/docs/hero/blademaster) shards and levelling him passively.

-Fire Wizard / Frost Wizard are other viable choices as interim heroes.
+[Fire Wizard](/docs/hero/fire-wizard) / [Frost Wizard](/docs/hero/frost-wizard) are other viable choices as interim heroes.

-New players can get Fire Wizard for free and he can provide some great damage early game.
+New players can get [Fire Wizard](/docs/hero/fire-wizard) for free and he can provide some great damage early game.

-Avoid [Arcane Mage](./tier-list#arcane-mage), [Dark Ranger](./tier-list#dark-ranger), [Crazy Tinkerer](./tier-list#crazy-tinkerer) for the time being.
+Avoid [Arcane Mage](/docs/hero/arcane-mage), [Dark Ranger](/docs/hero/dark-ranger), [Crazy Tinkerer](/docs/hero/crazy-tinkerer) for the time being.

 ## Should I level all heroes equally?

 At the start, focus one hero to 60.
-This will be either Knight, Spirit Shaman, Fire Wizard, or Frost Wizard.
+This will be either [Knight](/docs/hero/knight), [Spirit Shaman](/docs/hero/spirit-shaman), [Fire Wizard](/docs/hero/fire-wizard), or [Frost Wizard](/docs/hero/frost-wizard).

-Level Blade Master / Paladin next if he will be your main unless you have a better tier hero.
+Level [Blademaster](/docs/hero/blademaster) / [Paladin](/docs/hero/paladin) next if he will be your main unless you have a better tier hero.

 Once your main is maxed level, you can start investing into other heroes to take them all to level 30 first, then 60 and later to 100.
 At these milestone levels (30, 60, 100), each hero unlocks a global buff that is active at all times even when the hero is not being used.

 Level 60 is a good place to stop till you have shards to promote them to 2 stars.
-You may also want to prioritise which global buff is more valuable to you and focus on levelling that hero before the others.
+You may also want to prioritize which global buff is more valuable to you and focus on levelling that hero before the others.

 ## What is the best gear for X hero?